Is Investing in Solar Energy Right For You?

 “As a result, customers experience a lag time between when they buy a solar system and when it actually gets installed,” the DOE reports, adding it’s “a frustrating experience that also adds costs.”

-Meet with your contractor in-person, preferably at your house, to get a proper understanding of how local, state, and federal policy applies to you.
+Meet with your contractor in-person to get a proper understanding of how local, state, and federal policy applies to you.
 Communicate with your contractor regularly for updates to rules and to discuss future needs.

 Chief among the incentives is the Residential Renewable Energy Tax Credit, which applies to up to 30 percent of your installation (that’s hard and soft costs combined).